hognogicristina/Toy-Language-Interpreter/README.md

 - Storing instructions in execution stacks
 - Storing local variables in symbol tables
 - Storing BufferedReader objects into a file table used for file operations
+- Shared heap across all the states created by a program - allocation, reading, writing and garbage collector